maduhu/Documentation/DFSP/ManageAcccoutHolders/ReadMe.md

 - The new account holder does have an existing number and is registered within the DFSP.
 In this case the system will ask whether the new account holder will be a signatory or a non-signatory.
 The system will add the new account holder and his primary account will not be changed.

-**Question:** Please confirm the process described above is correct

 The following diagram shows the process business flow.